cam39porter/thesis/deliverables/project-proposal.md

 ### Analytical Approach

 > The application of weak signal analysis to big data is used identify characteristics predictive of outcomes, and to reveal underlying causal relationships.
 The weak signal approach to big data finds inter-relationships among multiple variables.
 With many variables and many distinct markets, there may be multiple independent linkages.
 Multiple independent linkages indicate the potential value of a market has multiple causes; and the causes have different relative priority in different locations.
 Previously hypothesized relationships may be confirmed, but unexpected relationships are more common.
-It is the unexpected relationships that lead to a more sophisticated understanding, and in turn, offer opportunities for more nuanced and effective interventions.
+It is the unexpected relationships that lead to a more sophisticated understanding, and in turn, offer opportunities for more effective market identification.
 [Novametrics, 6](#novametrics-trafficking)

 * Identifying target markets can be classified as a wicked problem - the type of problem that defies a single solution and is characterized by a myriad of dynamically interconnected variables [(Novametrics, 2)](#novametrics-trafficking)